ssbc/ssb-meta-feeds-spec/README.md

 ### New feed format

-Changing to a new feed format could be implemented by adding a new feed to the meta feed state, and by adding a tombstone message to the old feed pointing and assigning the new feed as active in the meta feed.
+Changing to a new feed format could be implemented by adding a new feed to the metafeed state, and by adding a tombstone message to the old feed pointing and assigning the new feed as active in the meta feed.